-Lesson 6 will take us two weeks to complete.
+Lesson 6 will take us one week to complete.
 This lesson is about volcanic eruptions.

 What will we learn in Lesson 6?

 By the end of Lesson 6, you should be able to: